 Sec 101-2-2 Ab-Definitions

 Abandonment.
-The term "abandonment" means to cease or discontinue a use or activity without intent to resume, but excluding temporary or short-term interruptions to a use or activity during periods of remodeling, maintaining or otherwise improving or rearranging a facility or during normal periods of vacation or seasonal closure.
+The term "abandonment" means to cease or discontinue a use or activity for a period of one year, but excluding temporary or short-term interruptions to a use or activity during periods of remodeling, maintaining or otherwise improving or rearranging a facility or during normal periods of vacation or seasonal closure.

 Abutting.
 The term "abutting" means having a common border with, or being separated from such a common border by a right-of-way.